-The Board of Directors unanimously recommends a vote FOR the re-election of Anders Ullman, M.D., Ph.D. as a Director of the Company
+The Board of Directors unanimously recommends a vote FOR the re-election of Vikas Sinha as a Director of the Company

-To re-elect Lisa Deschamps as a Director of the Company
+To re-elect James Brady as a Director of the Company

-Lisa Deschamps, 49, is currently a member of our Board of Directors and has been nominated for reelection as a director.
-If elected, she will hold office from the date of her election until such annual general meeting of shareholders where she must retire by rotation and offer herself for re-election in accordance with the Articles, or until her earlier death, resignation or removal.
-Ms. Deschamps has agreed to serve if elected, and we have no reason to believe that she will be unable to serve.

-Lisa Deschamps has served as a Non-Executive Director on our Board of Directors since March 2021.
-Since December 1995, Ms. Deschamps has served in various roles at Novartis Pharmaceuticals, a global healthcare company, most recently since September 2019 as the Senior Vice President & Chief Business Officer of AveXis, a biotechnology company that develops treatments for rare neurological genetic disorders, a subsidiary of Novartis and which was renamed Novartis Gene Therapies in September 2020.
-Lisa has an M.B.A. in General Management from NYU Stern School of Business and a B.B.A. in marketing from IONA College, Hagan School of Business.
-We believe that Ms. Deschamp's extensive leadership experience in the healthcare industry qualify her to serve on our Board of Directors.
+James Brady, 59, is currently a member of our Board of Directors and has been nominated for reelection as a director.
+If elected, he will hold office from the date of his election until such annual general meeting of shareholders where he must retire by rotation and offer himself for re-election in accordance with the Articles, or until his earlier death, resignation or removal.
+Mr. Brady has agreed to serve if elected, and we have no reason to believe that he will be unable to serve.
+Mr. Brady has served as a Non-Executive Director on our Board of Directors since March 2022.
+From 1988 to 2018, Mr. Brady served in multiple leadership roles of increasing responsibility for AstraZeneca prior to his retirement in 2018.
+His more than thirty years of progressive experience at AstraZeneca included successful national, regional and global finance roles in corporate operations, manufacturing, commercial, marketing, market access, audit, international business, and biologics discovery and development.
+He most recently served as Chief Financial Officer of MedImmune, the biologics discovery and development division of AstraZeneca, from 2013 to 2018.
+During his tenure at MedImmune, biologics grew to represent more than half of the product development portfolio of AstraZeneca and five biologics were successfully brought to market.
+Mr. Brady currently serves on the board of directors of Panavance Therapeutics.
+Mr. Brady is a Certified Public Accountant and previously worked at Arthur Andersen & Company.
+He holds a B.S. in Accounting from Saint.
+Joseph University and an MBA from Drexel University.
+We believe that Mr. Brady's extensive experience in senior finance roles in the pharmaceutical industry qualifies him to serve on our Board of Directors.